AriFordsham/GHCWiki/new-axioms/coincident-overlap.md

 The ideas discussed here stem from posts by AntC, Andy Adams-Moran, and Richard on Richard's [ blog post](http://typesandkinds.wordpress.com/2013/04/29/coincident-overlap-in-type-families/) on the subject.

+## Cross-module coincident overlap (or lack thereof)

+[This proposal](new-axioms/nonlinearity) has the net effect of forcing all uses of coincident overlap to appear in one module, instead of spread across modules.
+That's admittedly not great, but it's possible that no one will be negatively affected.
+The only alternative we've (Simon, Dimitrios, Richard) thought of is to disallow coincident overlap when the left-hand sides are non-linear, but that seems very ugly and ad-hoc.